mysterious-coding/base_entranced/README.md

 * Removes auto-detonation timer for detpacks

 #### Bugfixes and other changes:

+Note: this list is not necessarily intended to be comprehensive.
+This mod fixes a ton of bugs; they are probably not all documented here.

 * Hoth bridge is forced to be crusher (prevents bridge lame).
 * Fixed thermals bugging lifts.
 * Fixed seekers attacking walkers and fighters.